KWIK BIO

 I worked full time in just about every area of the music industry.
 Joined the American Federation of Musicians in 1949 and Local 802 in 1950.
 Just after high school (summer of '49) I worked a hotel in the Catskills playing piano with a band.
 We played for dancing during the week and played for the shows on the weekend.

-During my college years I worked clubs all over New York including Greenwich Village, picture taken at Mona's
+During my college years I worked clubs all over New York including Greenwich Village, picture taken at Mona's.

-Carmine Marino Trio (left to right) Carmine (Sax), Paul Tosta (drums), Esther Sutherland (vocals), and yours truly,
+Carmine Marino Trio (left to right) Carmine (Sax), Paul Tosta (drums), Esther Sutherland (vocals), and yours truly.

-The Copa, Ben Maksik's, etc. I was also involved in writing for WNEW house band (Roy Ross) who thankfully recorded a few of my arrangements such as I Married An Angel, Yes Sir That's My Baby and California Here I Come.
+My trio played The Copa, Ben Maksik's, etc. I was also involved in writing for WNEW house band (Roy Ross) who thankfully recorded a few of my arrangements such as I Married An Angel, Yes Sir That's My Baby and California Here I Come.

 I also wrote for Jack Sterling at ABC, and other Radio and TV shows.
 I kept busy writing arrangements for many night club acts and was partially responsible for the stardom of some.
 I also copied parts for Broadway.
 To mention a few of the tasks, there was "Three Wishes For Jamie", The Saint Of Bleeker Street" and "The Music Man".

 1955 I joined the U.S. Army and was trained in radio and communications.
 First , I was made a teacher and later a music arranger for some of the bands.
 The officer in charge of the base sent me on tour with a show group as musical director and accompanist.
+I was honorably discharged from the service at Fort Dix on a Tuesday night.
+The next day, Wednesday, I went to Local 802 Union Hall and got a gig with Ollie Phillips (Country Music) playing at a bowling alley half way between my home and guess where...
+Fort Dix.
+It was at the junction of Route 1 and Route 9.
+We played every Friday, Saturday and Sunday evenings for a few months.

 I was featured on a thirteen week show entitled "Up Beat Saturday Night" (C.B.S. radio) as guest arranger and conductor.
 I was the youngest arranger ever featured on a C.B.S. show.
 (They even bought my original songs, cash.)

-Songs featured on the CBS show were The Way You Look Tonight, Imagination and an original entitled Suzie Q.
+Songs featured on the CBS show were The Way You Look Tonight, Imagination and an original entitled Suzieq.

-I had a hit record "Are You Nervous, Nope", I was the composer.
-It made #13 on the charts.
 I was hired as recording director for Gallo records, Ace Records, (all free lance work) and continued working with people such as Dick Haymes, The Ink Spots, Steve and Eydie, and many others.
 I met people such as Russell Bennett (Victory At Sea and all of the Rodgers and Hammerstein Shows), Blackie Shatner, Don Walker, and most of the New York arrangers in the top ranks.
 At this point I was hired as a ghost writer for Dean Kincaid.
 Dean wrote many many commercial backgrounds plus charts for Robert Farnon, Count Basie and others.

 To sum it up, I arranged music for a living plus accompanied acts, rehearsed shows, worked on Network TV, local radio, night clubs, Bar Mitzvas, and many other musical gigs.

 In 1959 I created Wakup To Music Inc., a piano school.
 The school hired about 40 teachers, mostly part time workers, and taught about 500 piano students a week.
 During this period I wrote fifteen books on teaching piano.
 I used the best ideas from Robert Pace and a fellow named Harry Davis.
-Harry (student of Scnabel) was a champ at "rote" teaching (Play a pop tune in 30 minutes) and Pace had all the theory down.
-(His books are very dry and terribly misunderstood).

 Over a twenty year period the staff of Wakup To Music taught more than 1/2 million lessons.
 The pricing was four times the norm, (about $25.00 per half hour in 1950) and we couldn't keep the referrals away.
 Each student could sight-read (in real time), transpose, improvise, compose, create accompaniments, etc. Best of all they could take a tune and create a pop arrangement in a style either like Andre Previn, Carmen Cavallaro, George Shearing, Peter Nero, Fats Domino, etc.